sorribas/phantom-render-stream/README.md

 	format      : 'jpeg',      // the default output format width       : 1280,        // changes the width size. default to 1280
 	height      : 800,         // changes the height size. default to 960
-	debug       : false,       // enable some more debugging.
-Defaults to false.
-More details in Troubleshooting section. fifoDir     : '/some/path' // Where named pipes are stored.
-Defaults to `os.tmpDir()` paperFormat : 'A4',        // defaults to A4.
+	paperFormat : 'A4',        // defaults to A4.
 Also supported: 'A3', 'A4', 'A5', 'Legal', 'Letter', 'Tabloid'.
 	orientation : 'portriat'   // defaults to portrait. 'landscape' is also valid margin      : '0cm'        // defaults to 0cm.
 Supported dimension units are: 'mm', 'cm', 'in', 'px'.
 No unit means 'px'.